Dae-sung Koo: New York Mets

+It was his second-and-final Major League at-bat.
+MLB.com reported that the only reason the reliver was allowed to hit was because Mets manager Willie Randolph "wanted the lefty specialist Koo to face then-rookie Robinson Canó leading off the next inning."
+When asked later about what he thought about the hit, Koo responded, "Other people say that I swung my bat with my eyes closed.
+But, of course I saw it — I hit it!
+It has been 18 years since I batted last — when I was in high school.
+Occasionally I went to the batting cages and swung the bat a couple of times.
+But, there really wasn’t any difference."

-Unfortunately, it was later revealed that Koo suffered a shoulder injury during this play while sliding into home plate.
-His stats suffered as well as a result thus forcing him to return to South Korea.
+Koo suffered a shoulder injury while sliding into home plate during the play.
+His stats suffered thereafter, precipitating his return to South Korean baseball.

 Return to Korea

 On March 2, 2006, Koo rejoined the Hanwha Eagles when the Mets sold his contract to them.

 Sydney Blue Sox

 In a press conference on August 22, 2010, Koo revealed he was to play for the Sydney Blue Sox in the Australian Baseball League.
 Koo made his debut in the opening game of the 2010–11 Australian Baseball League regular season.
 With his team up 1–0 against the Canberra Cavalry, he recorded the final out by striking out Nick Kimpton to earn the first save in the Australian Baseball League.
 He finished the season with 12 saves, 1.00 earned run average and .144 opposition average against.
 Owing to this performance, Koo was named Reliever of the Year.

 After spending the first two seasons as the Blue Sox closer, he was shifted into the 8th inning role when Matthew Williams took over as the team's closer.
 However, in the 2013–14 season, Williams moved to the Adelaide Bite and Koo was once again named Sydney's closer, posting a stellar 2.08 earned run average with 11 saves.

 In four seasons of the Australian Baseball League, Koo had a 2.16 earned run average with 31 saves.

 In 2016, Koo was the pitching coach for the Blue Sox.